 Rank and Average Vote Received

 Rank: You receive three rank points for every full submission, and one rank point for every edit, master release update, or image.

-Average Vote Received: Every time someone votes on one of your submissions, it is counted and averaged, and this average is displayed in your user profile.
+Average Vote Received: Every time someone votes on one of your submissions, it is counted and averaged, and this average is displayed on your user profile.

 Contributing Translations To Discogs